pinkest-nekomata/LaDS-Lore-Project/Characters/MC.md

 Note: In China, 9th grade is typically middle school, with High School being 3 yrs (10-12th grade) ([Wikipedia](https://en.wikipedia.org/wiki/Education_in_China#Education_system)).
 Bachelors degrees are still typically 4 years.
 Academic year usually spans Sept to June, similar to the US. ([Wikipedia](https://en.wikipedia.org/wiki/Academic_year#China))

 ## Details
+MC was born in the depths of [[Deepspace]] ([[05-01.01 New Objective]]).
+She "arrived" at the [[Gaia Research Center]] as a result of their research into ancient civilizations and their power. ( #todo reference, there's something about what was found in the arctic)

+Not being a regular human, she has no biological parents and no siblings.
+This remains true of all her Myth iterations as well.

-MC's origins are mysterious.
-Nothing is known about her parents.
-She's the first test subject of the [[Gaia Research Center]] ([[WU-06 Sealed In Dust]]), and they don't know her exact age, listing it as 7-8 ([[Josephine's notes]]).
-Experiments on her started in 2034, about 1.5 months before the [[Chronorift Catastrophe]], meaning that she was born in 2026 or 2027.
+The [[Gaia Research Center]] calls her "[[Unicorn]]" and "[[Subject 001]]" and they estimate her biological age to be 7-8 at the time of the [[Chronorift Catastrophe]] ([[Josephine's notes]]).
+The experiments on her energy levels began about 1.5 months before the catastrophe.

-In [[Josephine's notes]] and [[Josephine's secret notes]], we learn that she she was originally in an experiment for "life form observation", circa early summer 2034.
+In [[Josephine's notes]] and [[Josephine's secret notes]], we learn that she she was originally in an experiment for "life form observation" ((which makes sense, since she could be considered an alien life form, having originated in Deepspace)), circa early summer 2034.
 Attributed to experiment error, her "energy values" rapidly escalated and resulted in an explosion of energy, after which she was medically dead.
 14 hours later, she came back to life, albeit without her memories.
 Within days, she had regained all her cognitive function and then some, outperforming other children her age.
 The relief was short lived--the researchers voted to attempt to "kill" her again.
 Josephine ([[Grandma]]) protested, but the "experiment" proceeded anyway.

 A larger energy burst occurred, and MC "died", then returned to life again.
-There are conspicuous parallels between this timing and what we know of the [[Chronorift Catastrophe]] itself--Refer to the Theories section below.
+Parallels between this timing and what we know of the [[Chronorift Catastrophe]] itself foreshadowed the reveal in [[05 Death and Rebirth]] that these experiments are what caused the appearance of the [[Deepspace Tunnel]] and the [[Chronorift Catastrophe]] itself.

 While MC is still in the observation unit, the [[Chronorift Catastrophe]] begins, and the observation unit is crushed and MC escapes.
 Her nightmares of "rusty-red rain" recall this time, and she remembers being saved by [[Lumiere]] ([[Xavier]]).
-She ends up at a shelter where she has a brief encounter with [[Zayne]] (who makes her popcicles) which she then forgets, and also meets [[Caleb]]. ((TBD whether this is the first time she meets him, or if he's another test subject--[[Josephine's secret notes]] vaguely mention Josephine taking in Caleb but don't refer to anything about another test subject.))
+She ends up at a shelter where she has a brief encounter with [[Zayne]] (who makes her popcicles) which she then forgets, and also meets [[Caleb]].
+We know from [[Josephine's secret notes]] that she also took in [[Caleb]] at this same time (though he's not specifically named there) and from [[Pathless Realm]] that Caleb was also an experiment known as [[Donor 002]].
+Though they were at the lab at the same time, in [[04-02.10 Crossroads]], MC remembers their first meeting as being during the catastrophe.

 Josephine then finds MC and [[Caleb]] in the shelter and takes them in.
 MC's childhood is relatively normal from this point forward, though she does still have memory issues, resulting in the [[forgotten promise to Rafayel]].